spocchio/hbue.py/README.md

 hbue.py
 =======

-HBUE is an very-simple HTTP Browse+Upload+Execute server, by Antonio Ragagnin (2014).
+HBUE is an very-simple HTTP Browse+Upload+Execute server

 Tested on linux and windows.